playn/playn.github.io/docs/tutorial.md

   }
 ```

+`addPiece` creates an [ImageLayer] to display a particular piece, positions it properly and adds it
-`setPiece` will add a new piece to the board, or update an existing piece.
-In Reversi, we flip
+to the scene graph. `setPiece` will add a new piece to the board, or update an existing piece.
+In
-pieces over, so this will handle changing a piece from black to white or vice versa. `clearPiece`
+Reversi, we flip pieces over, so this will handle changing a piece from black to white or vice
-will remove a piece from the board.
-Pieces are never removed in a Reversi game, but this method
+versa. `clearPiece` will remove a piece from the board.
+Pieces are never removed in a Reversi game,
-will be used when we restart the game and remove all the pieces from the previous game.
+but this method will be used when we restart the game and remove all the pieces from the previous
+game.

+The `Layer.close()` method removes the layer from its parent and disposes any resources used by
+that layer.
+In this case our piece layers contain non-managed textures, so the reference counting
+they do on the underlying texture won't have any effect.
+But if we had a layer that contained a
+managed texture for which it was the sole user, when that layer was disposed (via `close`) it would
+in turn dispose its texture, which can often simplify texture memory management.

 In `setPiece` we use `setOrigin` on the `ImageLayer` to indicate that we want to position the layer
 based on its center rather than its upper left (which is the default).
 We then ask the `BoardView`